malishav/OSCOAP/draft-selander-ace-object-security-05.md

 The CoAP message layer, however, cannot be protected end-to-end through intermediary devices since the parameters Type and Message ID, as well as Token and Token Length may be changed by a proxy.
 Moreover, messages that are not possible to verify should for security reasons not always be acknowledged but in some cases be silently dropped.
 This would not comply with CoAP message layer, but does not have an impact on the application layer security solution, since message layer is excluded from that.

-The specification in this memo assumes that there is an established security context. {{I-D.ietf-ace-oauth-authz}} presents a method for a trusted third party (Authorization Server) to enable key establishment between potentially constrained nodes, using OAuth and PoP Tokens. {{I-D.selander-ace-cose-ecdhe}} describes a Diffie-Hellman key exchange, authenticated with pre-established keys, and a key derivation method for producing a security context, suitable for OSCOAP.
-The two methods can be combined, enabling a client and server with relation to a trusted third party to establish a security context with forward secrecy.
+The use of COSE to protected CoAP messages as specified in this document requires an established security context.
+The method for establishing the security context described in {{sec-context-est-section}} is based on a common keying material and key derivation function in client and server.
+EDHOC {{I-D.selander-ace-cose-ecdhe}} describes an augmented Diffie-Hellman key exchange for producing forward secret keying material and agreeing on crypto algorithms necessary for OSCOAP, authenticated with pre-established credentials.
+These pre-established credentials may, in turn, be provisioned using a trusted third party such as described in the OAuth-based ACE framework {{I-D.ietf-ace-oauth-authz}}.
+An OSCOAP profile of ACE is described in (I-D.seitz-ace-ocsoap-profile).

-For symmetric encryption it is required to have a unique nonce for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
-The nonce SHALL be the XOR of a static IV and the sequence number.
-The static IVs (Client Write IV and Server Write IV) SHOULD be established between sender and receiver before the message is sent, to avoid the overhead of sending it in each message, for example using the method in {{I-D.selander-ace-cose-ecdhe}}.
+For symmetric encryption it is required to have a unique IV for each message, for which the sequence numbers in the COSE message field "Partial IV" is used.
+The IV SHALL be the XOR of a static IV and the sequence number.
+The static IVs (Client Write IV and Server Write IV) SHOULD be established between sender and receiver before the message is sent, for example using the method in {{I-D.selander-ace-cose-ecdhe}}, to avoid the overhead of sending it in each message.

-As the receiver accepts any sequence number larger than the one previously received, the problem of sequence number synchronization is avoided.
-The alternatives have issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random nonces.
+If the receiver accepts any sequence number larger than the one previously received, the problem of sequence number synchronization is avoided.
+(With reliable transport it may be required that only messages with sequence number which equal previous number + 1 are accepted.)
+The alternatives to sequence numbers have its issues: very constrained devices may not be able to support accurate time, or to generate and store large numbers of random IVs.
 The requirement to change key at counter wrap is a complication, but it also forces the user of this specification to think about implementing key renewal.

+The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, since no trustworthy information about total size of message can be retrieved by the receiving endpoint.
+An intermediate device to generate an arbitrarily long sequence of blocks which cannot be verified and thus not  discarded.
+Since the

+ but can be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+For more details about blockwise, see {{sec-considerations}}.

-Block-wise transfers as currently defined in {{I-D.ietf-core-block}} cannot be protected end-to-end because the payload as well as the Block1/Block2 options may be changed in an unpredictable way by a proxy.
+Integrity protection of Block-wise transfers as currently defined in {{I-D.ietf-core-block}} cannot be protected end-to-end because the payload as well as the Block1/Block2 options may be changed in an unpredictable way by a proxy.
 Since {{I-D.ietf-core-block}} allows for any proxy to fragment the payload, an endpoint receiving a message fragment with a block option is not able to verify integrity of that fragment.
 As a consequence, block-wise disables end-to-end security: an adversary may inject an unlimited number of messages with a block option claiming it to be a sequence of message fragments without the receiving endpoint being able to disprove the claim.

 If instead the payload and block options Block1/Block2 were not allowed to be changed by intermediate devices, then the message fragments could be integrity protected end-to-end.
 In that case each individual block can be securely verified by the receiver, retransmission securely requested etc. Since the blocks are enumerated sequentially, and carry information about whether this fragment is the last, when all blocks have been securely received is enough to prove that the entire message has been securely transferred.